dynatrace-oss/barista/libs/barista-components/context-dialog/README.md

 ## Configuration options

-If your use case requires a different configuration of the overlay, it can be configured using the `DT_CONTEXT_DIALOG_CONFIG` injection token.
+If your use case requires a different configuration of the overlay e.g. setting your own maxWidth, it can be configured using the `DT_CONTEXT_DIALOG_CONFIG` injection token.
 Only the settings you provide will be overwritten, the others will fall back to the default configuration.

 ## Accessibility